 OnePlus-exclusive changes include dynamic backgrounds, the ability to schedule dark mode, AOD, a new OnePlus Sans font that has better readability, and big changes to Zen Mode.
 The mode has three new themes and is collaborative — you get the option to invite your friends to take part in Zen Mode.

 OnePlus is debuting a straighten doc feature that uses OCR to fix alignment of documents.
-There's also a voice dictation mode that will be baked into OnePlus Notes, with these two features slated to launch sometime in November.
+There's also a voice dictation mode that will be baked into OnePlus Notes, but that hasn't showed up just yet.

 While OxygenOS 11 has a lot of visual changes, it is optimized just as well and runs just as fluid as earlier versions of the skin.
 I didn't notice any software-related issues in my usage, and it still retains its customizability.
 OxygenOS 11 is a big change for OnePlus, and it is a divisive one for its vocal community.
 There will always be users that won't like the design changes here, but the move sets up the company to better position itself as a challenger to Samsung in the mainstream segment.